We use some essential cookies to make this website work.

-You must tell DVLA if you suffer from sudden and disabling giddiness.
+You must tell DVLA if you experience sudden and disabling dizziness.

 Talk to your doctor if you’re not sure if your acoustic neuroma causes other symptoms that will affect your driving, or if you must tell DVLA about them.